 -- Listing 5: UPDATE Statement Using REPLACE() BEGIN TRAN update [postilion].[dbo].[node_saps] set address=replace(address,'.42','.79') where substring (address,10,2)= '42' and len(address) > 10 SELECT * FROM [postilion].[dbo].[node_saps] --ROLLBACK --COMMIT

-Thus, we have demonstrated the creative use of simple SQL Server functions in a real-life scenario.
+Thus, we have demonstrated how to replace a part of some strings in the column using SUBSTRING and REPLACE functions.
 The success of the task depends on the proper understanding of the data involved.
 Of course, we need to collaborate with the developers and specialists having the necessary experience to predict the implications of any errors in an application.

 In addition, we took precautions: